BramVanroy/LeCoNTra/README.md

 ## Metadata

 Metadata was collected with [TICQ](https://traco.uni-mainz.de/ticq/).
 Identifiable columns such as IP addresses and initials have been removed.
+You will find that there is a P04 in the data who is not present in the metadata.
+As the paper describes, P04 are reference translations.
+There is no process data for P04 (only a final translation and product-related metrics).
+It is unlikely that all translations were made by the same person, so be vigilant when using P04 for analyses as it is a collection of reference translations, likely by different translators.

 ## Citation